seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 I should be guiltier than my guiltiness,
 To think I can be undiscernible,
 When I perceive your grace, like power divine,
-Hath look’d upon my passes.
+Hath look'd upon my passes.
 Then, good prince,
 No longer session hold upon my shame,
 But let my trial be mine own confession:
 Immediate sentence then and sequent death